tholden/dynareOBC/README.md

     * `MaxCubatureDegree=INTEGER` (default: `5`)
       Specifies the degree of polynomial which will be integrated exactly in the highest degree cubature performed.
 Values above `51` are treated as equal to `51`.
 Note that enabling the option `CubatureSmoothing` or setting `CubatureTolerance>0` may mean that the result does not integrate the stated degree polynomials exactly.
     * `CubatureAcceleration`
-      When DynareOBC is invoked with this option, DynareOBC accelerates convergence of the cubature rules towards their limit using an iterated version of Aitken's delta-squared transformation.
+      When DynareOBC is invoked with this option, DynareOBC accelerates convergence of the cubature rules towards their limit using Wynn's Epsilon algorithm.
     * `CubaturePruningCutOff=FLOAT` (default: `0.01`)
       Eigenvalues of the covariance matrix of the distribution from which we integrate that are below `FLOAT` times the maximum eigenvalue are "pruned" to zero, in order to increase integration speed.
     * `MaxCubatureDimension=INTEGER` (default: `128`)
       The maximum dimension over which to integrate.
 If the algorithm needs to integrate over a larger space, it will "prune" all but the INTEGER largest eigenvalues of the covariance matrix to zero.
     * `CubatureTolerance=FLOAT` (default: `1e-6`)
       Specifies that the maximum acceptable change in the integrals is the given value, for quasi Monte Carlo or default cubature.
-Setting this to zero disables adaptive cubature.
+Setting this to zero disables adaptive cubature, and enables some additional speed-ups.
     * `NoCubature`
       Speeds up DynareOBC by assuming that agents are "surprised" by the existence of the bound.
 At `order=1`, this is equivalent to a perfect foresight solution to the model.
+    * `MaxCubatureSerialLoop` (default: `3`)
+      Determines the maximum number of calls to the solution of the inner bounds problem before a loop is parallelized.
     * `RetrieveConditionalCovariancesParallelizationCutOff` (default: `256`)
       Determines the size of matrix beyond which we parallelize certain loops involved in calculating the covariance of the random variables over which we perform cubature.